AdnaneX/smaterial/README.md

     - Future add less version
     - Future add SMaterial CDN package
     - Future add meteor js package
+    - Check for "- remCalc(..px)" and "remCalc(-..px)".
+All should be like the last one
 - Appbar
     - Add "more menu" styling
     - Add "more menu" functions